haywirecoder/homebridge-flobymoen/README.md

 * This module will poll for the status of the various compoments based frequency provided in configuration file.
 No realtime notification is provided.

 ## Know Issues:
 * At times the plug-in reports a 502 error.
-This is a communication error with the Flo server, an occaisional error will not effect operations of the plug-in.
+This is a communication error with the Flo server, an occasional error will not effect operations of the plug-in.

 ## Configuration options